What does it cost to implement cloud ERP solutions? Questions to ask your Cloud ERP Provider.11 Nov 2020 | by Brett Mundell

 - How will the implementation costs be invoiced – milestone, do and charge etc.?

 - What resources are required to implement – consider both reseller resources and customer resources.

 ERP implementation budgets can be difficult to estimate.
 This is because of the high number of factors that influence the price to implement ERP solutions.
-The broader the scope of the project – number of companies, functional requirements and the greater the development/integration requirements, the more complex the estimate to implement ERP.
+The broader the scope of the project – the number of companies, and functional requirements and the greater the development/integration requirements, the more complex the estimate to implement ERP.
 One of the challenges with cloud ERP budgets is that even if the software can be paid for monthly on a SaaS basis, there might still be a large upfront payment required for implementation services.
 This still creates a barrier to entry for smaller businesses that do not have the cash flow to pay for the upfront services.
 This has led to the concept of Consultancy as a Service (CaaS).
 CaaS allows smaller businesses to implement cloud ERP solutions without the need for an upfront implementation services budget – which can often run into tens or hundreds of thousands of dollars.

 Cloud ERP software support is usually based on a monthly or annual support fee.
 At first glance, this appears easy to define.
-But not all ERP support agreements are created equal.
+However, not all ERP support agreements are created equal.
 Questions to ask your ERP provider:

 - What is included/excluded from the ERP support agreement?